 3. Mobile Network Settings

-Mobile network settings are essential for managing your cellular connectivity and data services.
-Here’s how you can access and configure these settings on your OPPO F1s:
+Mobile network settings allow you to manage your above-mentioned cellular connectivity and data service, so below is a method to access and modify these settings on your OPPO F1s.

-1. Open Settings: Go to the home screen and tap the Settings app.
+Open Settings: From the home screen, tap the icon for Settings.

 3.2 Configuring Mobile Network Mode

-2. Select Network Type: Choose the preferred network type, such as 2G, 3G, or 4G LTE.
-For optimal performance, select 4G LTE if supported by your carrier and region.
+Select Network Type: Choose the preferred network type, such as 2G, 3G, or 4G LTE.
+For best performance, select the 4G LTE option if it is supported in your country by your carrier.

-Note: Choosing a lower network mode like 2G or 3G may conserve battery but can result in slower data speeds.
+Note: A lower network like 2G or 3G may conserve battery but can throttle data speed.

-Tip: Always check with your carrier for roaming charges and data plans when traveling abroad.
+Tip: It is advised to ask your carrier about roaming charges and data plans before travelling abroad.

 3.4 Setting Up APN (Access Point Name)

-2. Add or Edit APN: Tap Add to create a new APN or select an existing APN to edit.
-Enter the required details such as Name, APN, MCC, MNC, and authentication type, as provided by your carrier.
+Add or Edit APN: Choose Add to add a new APN, or select an APN if you want to edit the existing one.
+Enter the values as specified by your operator for fields: Name, APN, MCC, MNC, and authentication type.

-If your OPPO F1s supports dual SIM functionality, you can configure settings for each SIM card.
+If your OPPO F1s supports dual SIM, you may configure options for each SIM.

-1. Navigate to ‘Dual SIM Settings’: In the SIM Card & Mobile Data menu, tap Dual SIM Settings.
+Go to ‘Dual SIM Settings’: In the SIM Card & Mobile Data menu, press on Dual SIM Settings.

-2. Configure SIM Preferences: Choose which SIM card to use for data, calls, and messages.
-You can also enable or disable each SIM card as needed.
+Configure SIM Preferences: Choose which SIM is to be used for data, calls, and messages.
+You can also disable or enable each of the SIM cards.

 4. Wi-Fi Settings

-1. Open Wi-Fi Settings: Go to Settings > Wi-Fi.
+Open Wi-Fi Settings: Navigate to Settings > Wi-Fi.

-3. Select a Network: Choose a Wi-Fi network from the list of available networks.
-Enter the network password if required, then tap Connect.
+Select a Network: Choose a Wi-Fi network from the list of available networks.
+Enter the password if required and tap Connect.

-Tip: For better security, connect to networks that use WPA2 encryption.
+Tip: For maximum security, always connect to networks that use WPA2 encryption.

-1. View Saved Networks: In the Wi-Fi menu, tap Saved Networks to view a list of networks you’ve connected to previously.
+View Saved Networks: From the Wi-Fi menu, tap Saved Networks to see all the networks you have connected to before.

-Advanced Wi-Fi settings allow you to configure additional options such as network frequency bands and Wi-Fi preferences.
+Configuring advanced Wi-Fi settings will allow you to set additional options like network frequency bands and Wi-Fi preferences.

-2. Configure Options: Adjust settings such as Wi-Fi frequency band (2.4 GHz or 5 GHz) and Keep Wi-Fi on during sleep.
+Configure Options: These options include setting the Wi-Fi frequency band (2.4 GHz or 5 GHz) and setting Keep Wi-Fi on during sleep.

 5. Bluetooth Settings

-Bluetooth settings enable you to connect your OPPO F1s to other Bluetooth devices, such as headphones, speakers, and car systems.
+Bluetooth settings allow you to pair systems to your OPPO F1s, such as headphones, speakers, and car systems.

 5.1 Pairing with Bluetooth Devices

-3. Pair a Device: Tap Pair new device and select the Bluetooth device you want to connect to.
-Follow the on-screen instructions to complete the pairing process.
+Pair Device: Tap Pair new device and select the desired Bluetooth device you wish to connect to, following on-screen instructions.

-Tip: Keep your Bluetooth device in pairing mode and close to your OPPO F1s to ensure a successful connection.
+Tip: Make sure your Bluetooth device is in pairing mode and near your OPPO F1s for the successful pairing.

-2. Unpair a Device: To remove a paired device, tap on the device name and select Unpair.
+Unpair a Device: To unpair a device, just tap on the device name and tap Unpair.

 6. Data Usage Settings